 KF373 .K76 A3 2008 (STACKS)

-Securing Reasonable Caseloads: Ethics and Law in Public Defense, by Norman Lefstein, Chicago: American Bar Association, 2011.
+Norman Lefstein, Securing Reasonable Caseloads: Ethics and Law in Public Defense (2011).

 Describes the excessive caseloads faced by public defenders and explores strategies that public defenders can use to address the problem.

 KF9646 .L44 2011 (STACKS)